jiachengmin2025/climate_driven_mortality_risks/README.md

 This repository contains the mortality dataset, UTCI dataset and necessary code to reproduce tables and figures in the paper.

+## Overview
+- `environment.Rproj` initializes the project.
+- `Code` folder contains all the code to reproduce the results.
+- `Data` folder contains the death count data, population data, historical UTCI data, and scenario-based UTCI data (RCP2.6 and RCP8.5).

 ## Package Requirements
 The following packages are required to finish the experiments.
 - `readxl`, `writexl`, `dplyr`, `tidyr`, `reshape2`, `zoo`, `ISOweek` for data imputation.